MSW and BSW FAQ’s

 Q: What is a Learning Agreement?

-A: The Field Learning Agreement is a student assignment that outlines practice opportunities allowing you to demonstrate the identified core competencies and behaviors or tasks of your BSW, Foundation or Concentration year that are mandated by the Council on Social Work Education.
+A: The Field Learning Agreement is a student assignment that outlines practice opportunities allowing you to demonstrate the identified core competencies and behaviors or tasks of your BSW and 1st and 2nd year MSW placements that are mandated by the Council on Social Work Education.

 Q: How am I evaluated by my Field Instructor?